EU-based digital assets platform Finoa inks $22M Series A funding led by Balderton Capital – TechCrunch

 Institutions need to keep their crypto assets somewhere.
-And they aren’t going to keep it on some random, or consumer-grade crypto operation.
+And they aren’t going to keep it on some random or consumer-grade crypto operation.
 This requires more sophisticated technology.
-Furthermore, being in the EU is going to be a key barrier to entry for many US or Asia-based operations.
+Furthermore, being in the EU is going to be a key barrier to entry for many U.S. or Asia-based operations.

-Thus it is that Berlin-based digital asset custody and financial services platform

-Finoa, has closed a $22 million Series A funding round, to do just that.
+Thus it is that Berlin-based digital asset custody and financial services platform Finoa has closed a $22 million Series A funding round to do just that.

 The round was led by Balderton Capital, alongside existing investors Coparion, Venture Stars and Signature Ventures, as well as an undisclosed investor.

-Crucially, the Berlin-based startup works with Dapper Lab’s FLOW protocol, NEAR, and Mina, which are fast becoming standards for crypto assets.
-They are going up against large players such as Anchorage, Coinbase Custody, Bitgo, exchanges like Binance and Kraken, and self-custody solutions like Ledger.
+Crucially, the Berlin-based startup works with Dapper Lab’s FLOW protocol, NEAR and Mina, which are fast becoming standards for crypto assets.
+They are going up against large players such as Anchorage, Coinbase Custody and Bitgo, exchanges like Binance and Kraken and self-custody solutions like Ledger.

-Finoa says it now has over 250 customers, including T-Systems, DeFi-natives like CoinList and financial institutions like Bankhaus Scheich.
+Finoa says it now has more than 250 customers, including T-Systems, DeFi-natives like CoinList and financial institutions like Bankhaus Scheich.

-The company says its plan is to become a regulated platform for institutional investors and corporations to manage their digital assets and it has received a preliminary crypto custody license and is supervised by the German Federal Financial Supervisory Authority (BaFin).
+The company says its plan to become a regulated platform for institutional investors and corporations to manage their digital assets and has received a preliminary crypto custody license and is supervised by the German Federal Financial Supervisory Authority (BaFin).

 The company was founded in 2018 by Christopher May and Henrik Ebbing, but both had previously worked together at McKinsey and started working in blockchain in 2017.